 When can I retire?

 'Retirement' is defined as a watershed point in our lives when we choose to leave the workforce.
-'When can I retire?' is a question we've probably all asked ourselves at some point in time and is particularly topical now with the recent changes to the state pension.
+'When can I retire?' is a question we've probably all asked ourselves at some point in time.

 What age can I retire?